MitchForest/finlitgg/.docs/user-stories.md

 - As a Kid, I want actionable reminders (finish a lesson, fund a goal, pay off a credit balance) so that I know what to do next to stay on track.
 - As a Kid, I want a compound interest visualizer where I can tweak deposit amount and frequency so that I can see how small changes affect long-term goals.
 - As a Kid, I want to see pending requests or approvals I initiated so that I have transparency on what still needs guardian action.

+### Wow Playground (Money Map)
+- As a Kid, I want my first-run onboarding to land in an animated money map so that I immediately see how my world of money fits together.
+- As a Kid, I want to add or edit income sources, deposit accounts, investment accounts, liabilities, and destination nodes inside the playground so that my simulation reflects real life.
+- As a Kid, I want to define buckets/pods under spend and savings accounts (Needs, Wants, Vacation, etc.) so that I can direct money with intent.
+- As a Kid, I want to adjust allocations, timeline segments, and automation rules and watch the wealth ladder update instantly so that I understand cause and effect.
+- As a Kid, I want to apply pre-made “what if” scenario overlays (e.g., $200k student loan, 20% APR card, expensive rent) so that I can explore risky decisions in a safe space.
+- As a Kid, I want to save a playground run as a draft that I can reopen from the sparkle icon so that my work isn’t lost between sessions.
+- As a Kid, I want to request guardian approval to convert a draft plan into real accounts or automations so that I can act on my ideas with proper guardrails.

 ### Earn
 - As a Kid, I want to browse available chores and missions with rewards so that I can pick how I earn money or XP.